httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 Typically, a field specification will define the semantics of Dictionaries by specifying the allowed type(s) for individual members by their keys, as well as whether their presence is required or optional.
 Recipients MUST ignore members whose keys that are undefined or unknown, unless the field's specification specifically disallows them.

-Note that Dictionaries can have their members split across multiple lines inside a header or trailer section; for example, the following are equivalent:
+Note that Dictionaries can have their members split across multiple lines of the same header or trailer section; for example, the following are equivalent:

 ~~~ http-message
 Example-Dict: foo=1, bar=2